 Factor Detail System Requirements and Configuratio n You apply Version Control through a third-party source-code control application that manages access to and stores revisions of the controlled Packages.
 Typically the configuration consists of: • A server component that manages a Version Control repository, and • Client components on the workstations, that manage local working copies of controlled files Enterprise Architect uses the client component to communicate with the server.
 A Version Control client must be installed on every machine where you run Enterprise Architect and want to access your Version Control system.
 Version Control Usage There are two main ways in which projects can be deployed: Centralized Shared Model Distributed Private Models Version Control is employed in the same way for both scenarios; however, when using Private Model deployment you have the additional facility of propagating model updates throughout the team.
 Version Control can also be used to share standard Packages between different projects.
 Team Deployment Consider the process of setting up a Version Control environment and applying Version Control to a project to be accessed by a number of users.
 Version Control Basics Enterprise Architect enforces serialized editing of Version Controlled Packages, using the lock-modify-unlock mode of operation.
 Applying Version Control to Models Using Version Control consists of placing individual model Packages under Version Control, rather than Version Controlling the project as a whole.
 Version Control and Project Reference Data To share changes in reference data between users in a version-controlled project deployed as multiple private models, you periodically export the reference data from the model where the changes were made, and import it into the other models maintained by the team.
+Offline You can prevent the system from attempting to make any Version Control connections by choosing to Work Offline before loading a model.

-Offline Version Control
+Version Control